Today I am excited to share a beautiful restoration of this American Colonial style home. Who doesn’t like to see an old home brought back to life?

 My brother and his wife spent two years restoring every piece of this home and the transformation is jaw-dropping.

 Their goal was to uncover the original features of the home and highlight all of the wonderful details.
 The original hardwood has been restored and the old sconces have been repaired and rehung.
-All of the paint on the fireplace and baseboards was removed and the house looks as good as the day it was built!

 Want to see more historic home transformations?
 Get the full before and after tour of the Historic Denver Bosler House with complete details on the exterior and interior restoration of the home.